 December 02, 2022 Blog

-Azure SQL could be a fully managed database within the Cloud, which means – no one has to be sure of the OS & no must accommodate any hardware, both of which are managed by Microsoft Azure.
-You’ve got a server name, a database name that allows you to attach and that’s all you wish.
+Azure SQL could be a fully managed database within the Cloud, which concludes to – no have to be sure of the OS & no must accommodate any hardware, both of which are managed by Microsoft Azure. you’ve got a server name, database name which allows you to attach and that’s all you wish.

 What exactly does one pay for?

 As you initiate the service, the primary thing you buy is that the size of your database.
 The service has three tiers: Basic, standard and Premium, which are further divided into S0-S1-S2-S3 and P1-P2-P3 for normal and premium respectively.

 Each tier mentioned above provides a unique set of recovery, DR and performance characteristics, which is strictly what you’re paying for.

 |This tier is targeted for little to medium size OLTP databases with up to some hundred users